 Best RPG Games for Nintendo Switch iMore 2021

 Role-playing games deliver a different experience than many other games you can expect to find on Nintendo Switch.
 Instead of a game that revels in violence, you're put into the world of a character and expected to fulfill an epic quest of one kind or another.
-Whether this means roving the wilds chasing down dragons, finding the story behind 8 different travelers, or bringing a farm back to its former glory, Nintendo Switch gives you some great options.
-Out of all of them Pokemon Let's Go, Eevee or Pokemon Let's Go, Pikachu are the best delivering a stellar pokemon experience with new features in the Kanto region that so many players already know and love.
+Whether this means roving the wilds chasing down dragons, finding the story behind eight different travelers, or bringing a farm back to its former glory, the best RPGs for Nintendo Switch gives you some great options.
+Out of all of them, Fire Emblem: Three Houses delivers the best experience by embodying the mix of strategy and story that makes the genre so compelling.

 - Best Open World: The Elder Scrolls V: Skyrim for Nintendo Switch